Team1772/sustainability-project/README.md

 </h1>

 ## 📖 About
-**Eco Blazer** is a project that aims to help people quickly find trash cans, reducing pollution in cities.
+**EcoBlazer** is a project that aims to help people quickly find trash cans, reducing pollution in cities.
 This project was made for Eco Latam.

 ## 🔨 Tools
 - [React](https://react.dev/)